The Sweep Method for radiative Transfer in Arepo: Tests

 An analysis of this test, which includes hydrodynamics and discusses the temperature, pressure, and density response has been performed in the original SPRAI paper \citep{jauraSPRAICouplingRadiative2018}.
 Since the code coupling the radiative transfer to the hydrodynamics of Arepo is the same as the one used in SPRAI, any results obtained there are also valid for our method.
-Since we are interested only in the ionization field resulting from the simulations, we perform these simulations without hydrodynamics.

-In \figref{shadowing}, the abundance of ionized hydrogen is shown as a slice through the simulation box along the x-y plane for different times (columns) and resolutions (rows).
+Since we are interested only in the photon rate field resulting from the simulations, we perform these simulations without hydrodynamics.
+Here, the photon rate $R(\bm{r}, t)$ is defined as the number of photons in the frequency bin corresponding to the ionization of hydrogen at $\SI{13.6}{eV}$ per unit time per unit volume, i.e. as $R(\bm{r}, t) = \frac{1}{\SI{13.6}{eV}} \int_{\bm{\Omega}} I_{\nu}(\bm{r}, \bm{\Omega}, t) \mathrm{d}\bm{\Omega}$.
+In \figref{shadowing}, the photon rate $R$ is shown as a slice through the simulation box along the x-y plane for different times (columns) and resolutions (rows).
 For each resolution, the result obtained with SPRAI is shown for the last time (i.e. $t = \SI{48}{\kilo \year}$).

-It is clear that the over-dense clump acts as an obstacle and initially prevents the cells directly in its shadow from becoming ionized.
+It is clear that the over-dense clump acts as an obstacle and initially prevents photons from entering its shadow.
 However, due to numerical diffusion, the shadow is not as sharp as expected in the exact solution.
-As time progresses, more and more of the cells in the (theoretical) shadow behind the clump become ionized.
+As time progresses, the photon rate in the (theoretical) shadow behind the clump increases, because the regions between the sources and the shadow have become ionized and stopped absorbing photons.
+With increasing resolution, the effect of numerical diffusion decreases and the shadow becomes more defined.

 In order to quantify the shadowing behavior and to compare Sweep and SPRAI as well as the quality of the shadow at different resolutions, we calculate the mass averaged fraction of ionized hydrogen in the volume of the shadow.
 The volume is given by the intersection of two (infinitely extended) cones, with their tips at $\bm{r}_1$ and $\bm{r}_2$ respectively and their base determined by the great circle lying in the over-dense clump.
 In the 2D slice shown in \fref{shadowing}, this volume $V_{\rm S}$ corresponds to the area between the white dashed circle and the black dashed lines.
 This fraction $\bar{x_{\rm H}}$ is given by

-where $x_{\rm H}(\bm{r})$ is the abundance of ionized hydrogen at position $\bm{r}$ and $rho(\bm{r})$ denotes the mass density at position $\bm{r}$.
+where $x_{\rm H}(\bm{r})$ is the abundance of ionized hydrogen at position $\bm{r}$ and $\rho(\bm{r})$ denotes the mass density at position $\bm{r}$.

 In \figref{shadowingVolume}, $\overline{x_{\rm H}}$ is shown as a function of time.
 Neither Sweep nor SPRAI form a perfect shadow, demonstrated by the fact that the ionization fraction begins to increase at $t \approx \SI{20}{\kilo \year}$.
 Before this time, the ionization front has not reached the region behind the over-dense clump.
 Clearly, the shadowing behavior improves with higher resolutions.
 This is in line with the explanation that the protrusion of the ionization front into the shadow is due to numerical diffusion, since higher resolutions decrease the effect of numerical diffusion.
 We also find that Sweep forms a slightly more defined shadow, with the ionization fraction strictly below the values for SPRAI for all times and resolutions.